 Now all you need to do is write a professional CNA resume that shows off your skills and achievements.

 New to the profession?
 No worries.
-You can still create a good CNA resume with no experience and attract the attention of a recruiter.
+You can still create a good CNA resume with no work experience and attract the attention of a recruiter.

 See, a good resume is a direct reflection of you and your work ethic.
 Taking the time to write a good nurse aide resume tells recruiters you mean business and are serious about securing a job.